mgall021/Tic-Tac-Toe/README.md

     - Create a button to Reset the Game
     - Create an H2, use it to label what buttons the user can pick from.
 Referring to 'X' 7 'O' buttons.

--JavaScrpt:
+- JavaScrpt:
     - Define Vafiables
          - Define a player Variable
          - Define a variable that tracks whether game needs or gets Reset
          - Create a variable that keeps count of player/players moves
          - Define an array that contains all possible winning scenarios
          - Define Reset Button variable
    -  Create an event listener that fills each square that the user clicks on with an 'X' or 'O'
    -  Create a method that checks for Wins / Ties
          - In this function, We must check use our array to check if any of those possibilities have been met.
          - Also, We must use this method to check for tie's.
 We do so by checking if all 9 squares have been filled with either an 'X' or 'O' icon.
    -  Create an event listener for my Reset Button.
          - In htis function, user must be able to clear the grid of all previous Icon's.
 We can do so by using the Remove technique.
    -  Create event listenrs for my 'X' & 'O' Buttons.
          - Create a function that lets the user know who;s turn is up next.
          - We do so by inacting the toggle technique.
          - We must also print alerts to let the user know which icon they've selected.